-Special charges from operations for the fiscal year ended March 31, 2002 include \$63,345 of expenses associated with the Company's decision to close and downsize certain existing manufacturing locations in North and South America, reduce product offerings, reduce sales and distribution facilities, and implement other consolidation initiatives during the fiscal year ended March 31, 2002.
-The Company has closed a facility in North America, two facilities in South America, reduced operations in a European sales and distribution location, and provided appropriate reserves for anticipated costs associated with staffing reductions and early termination of contractual agreements.
+Special charges from operations for the fiscal year ended March 31, 2002 include \$68,448 expenses associated with the Company's decision to close and downsize certain existing manufacturing locations, reduce product offerings, reduce distribution facilities, and implement other consolidation initiatives during the fiscal year ended March 31, 2002.
+The Company has closed a facility in North America, two facilities in South America, reduced operations in a European location, and provided appropriate reserves for anticipated costs associated with staffing reductions and early termination of contractual agreements.
 The Company had identified 366 employees to be terminated of which no amounts had been paid as of March 31, 2002.
-The Company recorded a charge in the fiscal year ended March 31, 2002 statement of operations of \$63,345, of which \$22,272 primarily related to asset writedown to estimated fair value for the North American facility, \$14,507 of asset writedown to estimated fair value for the North American facility, \$14,507 of asset writedown to estimated fair value for the South American facilities, \$6,087 related to cumulative translation losses, \$20,479 primarily related to legal costs, including a union settlement, and exit costs of closed facilities until disposition, including severance costs.
-The facilities closed included a major North American plant and two small plants in South America, both of which primarily produced reserve power products.
-These plants were closed principally because a significant amount of excess manufacturing capacity existed.
-Fair market value for all closed facilities was determined primarily by independent appraisals.
-Significant write-downs for these facilities resulted largely because of the special purpose nature of the respective facilities and associated equipment and the industry wide economic downturn, which caused extensive industrial battery plant closures and idle capacity on a global basis.
-The two facilities in South America were leased, while the North American facility is owned.
-During the fiscal year ended March 31, 2003, the Company paid \$8,757 primarily related to exit costs, including severance costs.
-As of March 31, 2003, all identified employees had been terminated and \$11,722 of restructuring reserves remained, which primarily represented legal and exit costs, including severance costs, to close the South American facilities and the North America facility.
-During the fiscal year ended March 31, 2004, the Company paid \$2,315 of legal costs, severance costs and other exit costs.

-The Company recorded a provision of \$6,386 primarily for legal costs, including a union settlement, associated with the closing of the North American facility and a reversal of \$3,730 for unused reserves related to the reduction of product offerings, resulting in a net provision of \$2,656 during the fiscal year ended March 31, 2004.
-The Company plans to sell the one remaining North American location and has estimated the sales value, net of costs to sell, at \$1,000.
-As of March 31, 2004 this facility has not been sold and is included within other assets.
-This facility has been actively listed for sale since fiscal 2002, but remains unsold primarily due to its special purpose nature, size and location.
-As of March 31, 2004, the cumulative cash expenditures incurred to date were \$11,072.
-As of March 31, 2004, \$12,063 of restructuring reserves remained, which represented legal costs, including a union settlement of \$7,750, and exit costs, including severance of \$4,313.
-A rollforward of this restructuring reserve is as follows:
+The Company recorded a charge in the fiscal year ended March 31, 2002 statement of operations of \$68,448, of which \$22,272 primarily related to asset writedown to estimated fair value for the North American facility, \$27,323 related to the closure of the South American operations (including \$6,087 related to cumulative translation losses and \$14,507 of asset writedown to estimated fair value), \$5,103 related to inventory valuation, and \$11,250 primarily related to legal costs, including union settlement, and exit costs of closed facilities until disposition, and severance costs.
+During the fiscal year ended March 31, 2003, the Company paid \$8,757 primarily related to exit costs, including severance.
+As of March 31, 2003, all identified employees had been terminated and \$11,722 of accrued liabilities remained, which primarily represented legal and exit costs (including severance) to close the South American operations and the North America facility.
+During the fiscal year ended March 31, 2004, the Company paid \$2,315 of legal costs, severance costs and other costs.
+In addition, the Company recorded net adjustments to the reserve of \$2,656, which primarily consisted of legal costs including a union settlement associated with the closing of the North American facility offset by unused reserves related to the reduction of product offerings.
+The Company plans to sell all of these locations and has estimated the sales value, net of costs to sell, at \$1,000.
+As of March 31, 2004 these facilities have not been sold and are included within other assets.
+As of March 31, 2004, the cumulative cash expen

 Balance at March 31, 2002 \$ 20,479

 Costs incurred (8,757)

 Balance at March 31, 2003 11,722

 Current year provisions, net 2,656

 Costs incurred (2,315)

 Balance at March 31, 2004 \$ 12,063

-Current year provisions, net Costs incurred \$ 2,65 (2,31